sematext/docs/docs/agents/sematext-agent/windows-installation.md

 Before starting, please check the [platform support policy](https://sematext.com/docs/agents/sematext-agent/platform-support-policy/) page to make sure your Windows platform is supported.

 To see your Windows host metrics in Sematext Cloud, you need to [create an Infra App](https://sematext.com/docs/monitoring/infrastructure/#create-an-infra-app) and select the Windows environment.
-This will provide you with an Infra token, which is essential for establishing a secure link between Sematext Cloud and Sematext Agent.
+This will provide you with an Infra App token, which is essential for establishing a secure link between Sematext Cloud and Sematext Agent.

 ## Install from GUI

 1. Download the [Sematext Agent installer](https://todo-add-public-installer-repo)
 2. Run the installer as an Administrator
 3. Follow the installation steps and accept the license agreement
-4. Set the Infra token
+4. Set the Infra App token
 5. Select a region (EU or US) based on where you created your account in Sematext Cloud

 After completing these steps, Sematext Agent will be automatically started as a Windows Service.